 Paradise Valley home prices are not only among the most expensive in Arizona, but Paradise Valley real estate also consistently ranks among the most expensive in America.

-Paradise Valley is a decidedly white-collar town, with fully 94.06% of the workforce employed in white-collar jobs, well above the national average.
+Paradise Valley is a decidedly white-collar town, with fully 95.88% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Paradise Valley is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Paradise Valley who work in management occupations (18.86%), sales jobs (13.81%), and healthcare (13.42%).
+There are especially a lot of people living in Paradise Valley who work in management occupations (21.59%), healthcare (14.80%), and sales jobs (11.92%).

-Telecommuters are a relatively large percentage of the workforce: 14.09% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Paradise Valley telecommute to their jobs.
+Overall, about 11.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Paradise Valley is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Paradise Valley really has some of the features that families look for when choosing a good community to raise children.
 Is Paradise Valley perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Paradise Valley in 2010 was $94,026, which is wealthy relative to Arizona and the nation.
-This equates to an annual income of $376,104 for a family of four.
-However, Paradise Valley contains both very wealthy and poor people as well.
+The per capita income in Paradise Valley in 2010 was $102,815, which is wealthy relative to Arizona and the nation.
+This equates to an annual income of $411,260 for a family of four.

 The most common language spoken in Paradise Valley is English.
 Other important languages spoken here include Spanish and Russian.